 And although we find that testosterone did not affect the rate of hardening of the arteries, we need long-term data from large trials to determine testosterone's effects on other major cardiovascular events."

 No Significant Difference

-In the individuals assigned to receive testosterone, changes in intima-media thickness or calcium scores had no link with a change in testosterone levels.
+In the individuals assigned to receive testosterone, changes in intima-media thickness or calcium scores had no link with a difference in testosterone levels.

-There was no major difference between-group sexual drive, erectile dysfunction, sexual function ability, partner intimacy, or health-related quality of life.
+There was no significant difference between-group sexual drive, erectile dysfunction, sexual function ability, partner intimacy, or health-related quality of life.

 "Our research shows convincingly that testosterone therapy does not affect the rate of atherosclerosis progression, but we need much larger, randomized trials to determine if testosterone treatment impacts heart attack and stroke risk," Bhasin told MedPage Today.

 He added that if this is the case, the mechanism does not appear to be through the treatment's impact on atherogenesis.

 "Testosterone may be affecting some other mechanism, such as plaque stability or clotting within the blood vessel," he said.